A NIKOS-DESIGNLAB AUTUMN TALK BY KATHARINA HÖLZLE

 Aiming at responding better, faster and more adequately to technological, market and user challenges, organisations struggle to find the ‘right' enabling factors and practices to empower individuals, teams, and the organisation for creativity and innovation.
 Design thinking (DT) has been identified as a key resource for organizations in their search for innovation and has become a strategic tool for translating technoloAgical innovation into user value creating compelling product and service experiences.
 However, many organisations have not been able to redeem the promises of Design Thinking, wondering whether or not Design Thinking can in fact enhance creativity and innovation.
 Recent research has described Design Thinking as both a mindset and a method/process.

 This presentation will present a conceptual model for a Design Thinking Mindset building on social cognitive and creative engineering theory, using cognitive factors like optimism and openness to experience as well as behavioural traits such as empathy and creativity.
-The presentation will present preliminary finding from a qualitative study and discuss implications for developing a comprehensive measurement model for a Design Thinking Mindset.
-The presentation will present first findings from a comprehensive qualitative study and discuss implications for organizations who want their employees to be more Design Thinking minded and how to accomplish this.
+In her presentation Katharina Hölzle will present first findings from a comprehensive qualitative study and discuss implications for organizations that want to accomplish that their employees become more Design Thinking minded, amd for developing a comprehensive measurement model for a Design Thinking Mindset

 About the speaker